Externalization (migration)

-Externalization is efforts by wealthy, developed countries to prevent asylum seekers and other migrants from reaching their borders, often by enlisting third countries or private entities.
+Externalization describes the efforts of wealthy, developed countries to prevent asylum seekers and other migrants from reaching their borders, often by enlisting third countries or private entities, including criminal groups.
 Externalization is used by Australia, Canada, the United States, the European Union and the United Kingdom.
-Although less visible than physical barriers at international borders, externalization controls or restrict mobility in ways that are out of sight and far from the country's border.
-Examples include visa restrictions, sanctions for carriers who transport asylum seekers, and agreements with source and transit countries.
+Although less visible than physical barriers at international borders, externalization controls or restricts mobility in ways that are out of sight and far from the country's border.
+Examples include visa restrictions, sanctions for carriers that transport asylum seekers, and agreements with source and transit countries.
 Consequences often include increased irregular migration, human smuggling, and border deaths.

 History

 According to sociologist David Scott FitzGerald, "Measures to keep people from reaching sanctuary are as old as the asylum tradition itself."
 The main technologies of externalization were developed in the 1930s and 1940s in order to reduce the number of Jewish refugees arriving in the Americas and Mandatory Palestine.
 After World War II, many countries were ashamed of their failure to protect Jewish refugees, and adopted the norm of non-refoulement, which effectively prevented the rejection of refugees to countries where they would face persecution.
 Since 1994, the number of refugees resettled has consistently been below 1 percent of those eligible.
 Most refugees can only hope to receive asylum in a Global North country by physically traveling there and applying for asylum.
 FitzGerald argues that any territorial system of asylum creates an incentive to reduce the number of claimants through externalization.
 State practices of externalization by developed countries proliferated through the 1980s, 1990s, and 2000s.